keenlabs/KeenClient-Java/README.md

 ```
 ### Using the KeenQueryClient to send Queries

 The most simple way that users can use the `KeenQueryClient` to send queries is as follows.
 These methods take only the required query parameters as input, and the user receives a very specific ```long``` or ```double``` response type.
-Please note that Timeframe is now required by the Keen IO API.
+Please note that Timeframe is now required by the Keen API.
 ```java
 long count = queryClient.count("<event_collection>", new RelativeTimeframe("this_week"));
 long countUnique = queryClient.countUnique("<event_collection>", "<target_property>", new AbsoluteTimeframe("2015-05-15T19:00:00.000Z","2015-06-07T19:00:00.000Z"));